 It is never too late to be what you might have been.
 George Eliot

 The summer was full of students mostly from France, and we had little time to rest but fit in lots of exploration.
 Hungary is far more beautiful living here than it was ever from visiting!
-I feel like I know it more intimately, like my connection has deepened.
+I feel like I know it more intimately, as if my connection has somehow deepened.

 The more I know the more I realize that people are people are people.
-We love our children, we want what is best for them, we each hold compassion for others, and we all want to feel appreciated and loved.
-We are in fact the same species.
+We all love our children, want what is best for them, hold compassion for others, and we all want to feel appreciated and loved.
+We are in fact the same species despite the naysayers!

-I feel as though I am heading into a new phase.
+I feel as though I am heading into a new phase in life.
 I may be slowing down, yet selfishly I allow myself to read for hours on end; a sinful pleasure that was only left to vacations in the past.
-I am old, I am allowed to leave things for later.
+I am old, therefore I am allowed to leave things for later.
 Nothing is really pressing.
 I now know that the pressure to get it all done is self inflicted.

 I look back and would never want to relive any era in my life.
-Life is now, in the moment, in the present tense.
+Life is now, in the moment, to live in the present tense.
 I have already been 20, 30, and even 40 before.
-Bad hair of the 80s, terrible clothes and relationships in the 90s, not my favourite time in my life.
-I was so young.
-The new millennium brought me my kids and I relished every second of it.
-However now they are older and the connections are changing to more grown-up bounds.
-I had the privilege to travel a lot in my life, moved house a few times too, and now it seems we are settling down, trying to root in one place and find long term plans.
+Bad hair of the 80s, terrible clothes and relationships in the 90s, not my favourite times in my life.
+I was so young with much to learn.
+The new millennium brought me my kids and I relish every second of motherhood.
+However now they are older and our connections are changing to more grown-up bonds; I have the privilege to travel a lot in my life, move house a few times too, and now it seems we are trying to settle down, to root in one place and to develop long term plans.
 It feels different.
 I am loving the little things again, making our joy instead of searching for it.

 You would naturally think getting older means somewhat wiser but the truth of the matter is the more I seem to learn the less I seem to know for sure.
 My opinions change everytime I open a book, have a discussion with someone new, or see a sunrise.
-(Squirrel) If I were to describe where I am today, it would be in a learning mode, where I cannot seem to get enough of the things I don’t know yet.
+(Squirrel) If I were to describe where I am today, it would be in the middle of a learning process, where I cannot seem to get enough of the things I don’t yet know.
 It seems that before my motto was, why is the world so big and diverse if not to explore, goes beyond the existential into the speculative.
 My journey has altered but I still feel like an explorer.

 So why New Year’s Resolutions?
-For me it works.
+For me they work.
 Not sure why, but I do love my lists.
-Sometimes I even add things to a list that I have already done, just so I can feel the satisfaction of crossing it off.
+Sometimes I even add things to a list that I have already done, just so I can feel the satisfaction of crossing it off!